NiklasGustafsson/onnx/docs/Operators-ml.md

 ### <a name="ai.onnx.ml.TreeEnsembleClassifier"></a><a name="ai.onnx.ml.treeensembleclassifier">**ai.onnx.ml.TreeEnsembleClassifier**</a>

   Tree Ensemble classifier.
 Returns the top class for each of N inputs.<br><br>
-      The attributes named ``nodes_X`' form a sequence of tuples, associated by index into the sequences, which must all be of equal length.
+      The attributes named 'nodes_X' form a sequence of tuples, associated by index into the sequences, which must all be of equal length.
 These tuples define the nodes.<br><br>
-      Similarly, all fields prefixed with ``class_`` are tuples of votes at the leaves.
+      Similarly, all fields prefixed with 'class_' are tuples of votes at the leaves.
       A leaf may have multiple votes, where each vote is weighted by the associated class_weights index.<br><br>
-     <br>One and only one of classlabels_strings or classlabels_int64s
-      will be defined.
+      One and only one of classlabels_strings or classlabels_int64s will be defined.
 The class_ids are indices into this list.

 #### Version